Strategy Sep 6, 2017

 One solution is to, quite literally, make space for people to meet potential collaborators they may not otherwise run into.

 “Pixar designed its headquarters in California with all the bathrooms in the center of the building, and all the food and coffee in the center in an atrium,” Jones says.
 “They were very intentional about wanting people who are artists and animators, and the coders, and the music people, and the screen writers to be constantly bumping into each other in random ways to spark ideas.”

-At Kellogg, the new Global Hub building opened this spring with collaborative space at its core.
-And, Jones says, it is working.
-He has already started talking about potential new collaborations with people outside his department.
+At Kellogg, the Global Hub building was designed with collaborative space at its core.
+And, Jones says, it’s effective.
+He finds himself talking about potential new collaborations with people outside his department.

 “You’re bumping into people and you’re having conversations that you wouldn’t otherwise have,” he says.
 “I’m talking to a finance person, to a marketing person, to a sociologist.”

 Not every interaction is going to lead to a home run, he says.
 But that’s okay.

 “Many of those interactions are going to be dead ends,” from a collaborative point of view, Jones says.
 “But I think it creates the greater probability of creating some interactions where you’re like, ‘Hey, wait a second.
 We should talk.’”

 Gordon and Llura Gund Family Professor of Entrepreneurship; Professor of Strategy; Faculty Director, Kellogg Innovation and Entrepreneurship Initiative (KIEI)